-- In large mixing bowl, beats eggs and add all purpose flour, arrowroot flour, sugar and cinnamon.
+- In large mixing bowl, beat eggs* and add all purpose flour, arrowroot flour, sugar and cinnamon.
 Add more arrowroot flour if mixture seems too wet.
 Stir in grated apples.

 - Form 3” patties with your hands, squeezing out extra moisture.

 - Heat 2-3 tbsp of oil on medium heat in sauté pan.

 - Place patties down directly from your spatula carefully in hot oil and let cook for 3-4 minutes on one side until you can see a little brown peeking out from underneath.
 It might seem like they are not going to hold together but they will.
 You may need to just nudge them with your spatula a little.

 - Carefully flip latkes away from your face and cook for another 3-4 minutes.

 - Remove latkes from pan and place on paper towel lined plate to remove excess oil.
 Keep warm in oven on lowest setting until all latkes cooked.

 - Serve with sour cream and apple sauce.
 Sprinkle confectioners sugar on top.